-Mango sticky rice (Khao Niao Mamuang) is Thailand's most popular dessert for good reason - the coconut flavored sticky rice pairs ever so well with fresh, ripe mango.
-Fortunately mango sticky rice is quite easy to make, given the right equipment.
-I'll walk you through everything you need to know to make this delicious Thai dessert at home.
+Mango sticky rice is Thailand's most popular dessert for good reason - the coconut flavored sticky rice pairs ever so well with fresh, ripe mango.
+In this Mango Sticky Rice Recipe, I'll walk you through everything you need to know to make this delicious Thai dessert from the comfort of your own home.

 Jump to: